exetr/OSSA-Notes/README.md

 ##### Trust & Verify

 The concept of not taking anything at face value is important in IT security.
-For instance if a vendor says their product can perform the job, you have to test the vendo's assertion and find out yourself.
+For instance if a vendor says their product can perform the job, you have to test the vendor's assertion and find out yourself.

 ##### Ask The Oracle